-There is no disagreement among the legal schools with respect to the ihram being an essential rukn of the 'Umrah and all the three forms of the Hajj, namely, tamattu; qiran and ifrad.
-Also, there is no difference of opinion that ihram is the first act of the pilgrim, irrespective of whether his purpose is 'Umrah mufradah, or any of the three forms of Hajj.
+There is no disagreement among the legal schools with respect to the ihram being an essential rukn of the 'Umrah and forms of the Hajj, namely, tamattu; qirall the three no an and ifrad.
+Also, there is difference of that ihram is the first act of the pilgrim, irrespective of whether his purpose is 'Umrah mufradah, or any of the three forms of Haji.
 There are certain wajibat and mustahabbat related to the ihram.

-The legal schools agree that it is mustahabb for anyone intending ihram to cleanse his body, clip fingernails, shorten his moustaches, and take bath (even for his to a undergoing hayd or nifas, for the aim is cleanliness).
+The legal schools agree that it is mustahabb for anyone intending ihram to cleanse his body, clip his fingernails, shorten his moustaches, and to take a bath (even for women undergoing hayd or nifas, for the aim is cleanliness).
 It is also mustahabb for one intending Hajj to abstain from cutting the hair of his head from the beginning of the month of Dhu al-Qi'dah, to remove the hair from his body and armpits, and to enter ihram after the zuhr (noon) or any other obligatory prayers.
 It is also mustahabb to pray six, four or at least two raka at.
 However, freedom from the state of ritual impurity (hadath) is not a condition for the ihram to be valid.